signalfx/splunk-otel-js/docs/http-instrumentation.md

-> The official Splunk documentation for this page is [Instrument a Node application automatically](https://docs.splunk.com/Observability/gdi/get-data-in/application/nodejs/instrumentation/instrument-nodejs-application.html).
-For instructions on how to contribute to the docs, see [CONTRIBUTING.md](../CONTRIBUTING.md#documentation).

-# Converting HTTP headers to span attributes
+# Convert HTTP headers to span attributes

-Specify a list of header names (case insensitive) to capture as span attributes.
-Headers will be converted to span attributes in the form of `http.response.header.header_name` or `http.request.header.header_name`.
+To capture HTTP header names as span attributes, you must specify a list of header names.
+Headers are case insensitive and are be converted to span attributes in the form of `http.response.header.header_name` or `http.request.header.header_name`, depending on the type of request.

 ```js
 const { startTracing } = require('@splunk/otel');